JuliaAI/MLJ.jl/docs/src/composing_models.md

 rms(y[test], yhat(rows=test))
 ```

 > **Notable feature.** The machine, `ridge::Machine{RidgeRegressor}`, is retrained, because its underlying model has been mutated.
 However, since the outcome of this training has no effect on the training inputs of the machines `stand` and `box`, these transformers are left untouched.
 (During construction, each node and machine in a learning network determines and records all machines on which it depends.)
-This behavior, which extends to exported learning networks, means we can tune our wrapped regressor (using a holdout set) without re-computing transformations each time the hyperparameter is changed.
+This behavior, which extends to exported learning networks, means we can tune our wrapped regressor (using a holdout set) without re-computing transformations each time a `ridge_model` hyperparameter is changed.

 ### Learning network machines

-As we show next, a learning network needs to be exported to create a
+As we show shortly, a learning network needs to be "exported" to create a
 new stand-alone model type.
 Instances of that type can be bound with
 data in a machine, which can then be evaluated, for example.
 Somewhat
 paradoxically, one can wrap a learning network in a certain kind of
-machine, called a *learning network machine*, *before* exporting it,
+machine, called a *learning network machine*, **before** exporting it,
 and in fact, the export process actually requires us to do so.
 Since a
 composite model type does not yet exist, one constructs the machine
 using a "surrogate" model, whose name indicates the ultimate model